CyanSalt/eslint-plugin-galaxy/README.md

 - [`conventional-vue-keys-order`](./docs/vue/conventional-vue-keys-order.md) - Enforce properties in Vue component options to be sorted in conventional order 🔧

+- [`no-ambiguous-vue-default-props`](./docs/vue/no-ambiguous-vue-default-props.md) - Disallow using empty functions as default values of Vue props 🔧

 - [`no-deprecated-vue-deep-combinator`](./docs/vue/no-deprecated-vue-deep-combinator.md) - Disallow using deprecated Vue `::v-deep` combinators 🔧

 - [`no-empty-vue-options`](./docs/vue/no-empty-vue-options.md) - Disallow using empty functions or objects as option values in Vue components ✅